Thoughts for Curious Rabbit-holers Like Me [Live Post]

 • https://www.talentmobility.fund/ – I’ve been convinced that a fund or VC firm focused on O1 visas and high talent immigration would be a pretty high leverage advantage (probably since all the best zk email contributors are international) – glad to see it exists!
 Wonder if there’s a version of this for people who aren’t invested to by the fund.

 • Getting PR previews on external PRs is really good for velocity of an OSS project, where you don’t need any sensitive .env vars to check if the PR preview works.
-You can get this via Github Pages + this Action + this patch it seems.
+You can get this via Github Pages + this Action + this patch it seems; I’ve been quite annoyed by the lack of this in Vercel and Render.

 • The Future of Bacteria Treatments and Probiotics: I had a great 1-hour session with Adil discussing the competitiveness of different bacteria in our bodies, in the context of Lactaid and Bactose.
 It turns out that most of these ingested probiotics/bacteria/enzymes don’t actually work that well because your body switches between highly acidic and highly basic states in the digestive system to neutralize anything that might kill you, which inevitably kills or denatures most enzymes before they can reach your gut.
 So it’s easier to neutralize lactose outside the body, which is why food mixed with Lactaid is actually probably much better than having a pill.
 This is also why mouth bacteria like Lantern Bioworks might work much better than most probiotics.
 Even if these bacteria were to reach the gut, say via anal insertion or a robust casing (which lactose pills do not have), they would then still face competition from the antifragile equilibrium of your gut bacterium, that have been honed over years to resist any sort of strain in any direction.
 So most likely, they would be outcompeted and die quite fast.
 One interesting way around this might be to insert your desired plasmids into existing bacterial strains from inside a person’s body instead of E. Coli, which might potentially be extremely destructive – so they perform both the original duty of the original bacteria and the new duty of the new plasmid, thus being more likely to keep equilibrium.